fserb/canvas2D/spec/shaders.md

 As a follow up to [WebGPU Interop](spec/webgpu.md), we want to design a clean way to use WebGPU fragment shaders as Canvas2D filters.

-In theory, the interop primitives would allow this to be polyfilled, but encapsulating the shaders as filter objects, would allow them to be used on layers, which have much better ergonomics, as well as potentially better optimization on some architectures.
+In theory, the interop primitives could allow this to be polyfilled, but encapsulating the shaders as filter objects would allow them to be used on layers, which have much better ergonomics as well as potentially better optimization on some architectures.